Walk 1065 - printer friendly version

 Grade - moderate

 Postcode CA12 5XJ (approx. location only)

 Haystacks, despite its relatively lowly stature (597 m.), was a favourite haunt of Wainwright.
 Surrounded by many high fells and with views to many of the other major peaks in Lakeland, Haystacks is a very worthwhile objective for a half day Lake District walk.

 The start is the top of Honister Pass (Grid ref.
-NY 225135) where there is a car park behind the Youth Hostel and some limited roadside parking.
+NY 225135) where there is a car park near the slate mine and some limited roadside parking.
 Honister Pass also benefits from a limited bus service.
 From the car park walk alongside the road towards Buttermere passing the slate factory on your left.
 The path exits left and climbs immediately leading you onto the old trackbed of a quarry incline.
 You have over 500 feet of ascent before the incline begins to descend reaching an old quarry building at Dubs Quarry.

 The path goes to the left of the building and descends half left to cross a stream, which can be difficult to cross after heavy rain.
 Once across the stream the path begins to climb again weaving through a rocky landscape with excellent views of Buttermere to your right.
 Still climbing you pass Blackbeck Tarn on your left before reaching the shores of Innominate Tarn.
 Skirting the northern shore the path continues to the summit of Haystacks.